wholething/wholething-fallback-text-property/README.md

 The fallback template supports the following node references:
 - Node ID: `{{1069:propertyAlias}}`
+- Node key: `{{25eb6a38-50e0-4c1b-95d8-1526d54b06e5:propertyAlias}}`
 - Parent node: `{{parent:propertyAlias}}`
 - Root node: `{{root:propertyAlias}}`
 - Ancestor by content type alias: `{{ancestor(blogPost):propertyAlias}}`
 - Node by URL: `{{url(/global-settings/):propertyAlias}}`

+### Debugging

+As of version 1.3 we now log any template rendering errors to the Umbraco log.

 ## Implementation

 The implementation is fairly straight-forward and involves the following:
 - The property editor builds a dictionary of node properties and their values and does the same for any other nodes mentioned in the template.
-- The property editor renders the fallback template but does not store that in the field value (to avoid "caching" depedent values).
+- The property editor renders the fallback template but does not store that in the field value (to avoid "caching" dependent values).
 - There is a value converter that returns either the entered value or renders the fallback value.

 ## Limitations